hasinhayder/openshift-php-client/readme.md

-Openshift php client is a library for php devs to communicate with openshift Rest API.
-Using this library is very easy.
-For the working examples please see the source code of example.php.
+Openshift php client is for php developers to communicate with openshift Rest API (http://openshift.com).
+For usage please see the source code of example.php.

 Released under MIT License.